-The Hook-Carter Property covers the northeastern end of the Derkson, Carter and Patterson Lake structural and conductor trends, host to numerous uranium showings, deposits and recent discoveries, including the Triple R (Patterson Lake South) deposit (Fission Uranium Corp.) and the Arrow deposit (NexGen Energy Ltd.) as well as the Bow and Harpoon discoveries (NexGen Energy Ltd.) and the Spitfire Zone (Purepoint Uranium Group Inc., Cameco Corporation. and Orano Canada Inc.).
-These recent discoveries occur along an approximately 14 km long portion of the Patterson Lake Corridor and lie 8.5 to 22 km southwest of the Hook-Carter Property.
-To date, exploration within the Patterson Lake Corridor has identified predominately basement-hosted uranium mineralization associated with gravity low or resistivity geophysical anomalies, electromagnetic (EM) conductors, and in some cases highly anomalous radon geochemistry.
+Hook-Carter covers the northeastern end of the Derkson, Carter and Patterson Lake structural and conductor trends, host to numerous uranium showings, deposits and recent discoveries, including the Triple R (Patterson Lake South) deposit (Fission Uranium Corp.) and the Arrow deposit (NexGen Energy Ltd.) as well as the Bow and Harpoon discoveries (NexGen Energy Ltd.) and the Spitfire Zone (Purepoint Uranium Group Inc., Cameco, and Orano).
+These recent discoveries occur along an approximately 14 km long portion of the Patterson Lake Corridor and lie 8.5 to 22 km southwest of Hook-Carter.
+To date, exploration within the Patterson Lake Corridor has identified predominately basement-hosted uranium mineralization associated with gravity low or resistivity geophysical anomalies, EM conductors, and in some cases highly anomalous radon geochemistry.
 These features provide a unique context that can help guide future exploration within the region.

-The Carter Lake portion of the property, consisting of 42 mineral claims totalling 9,789 hectares (24,189 acres), was acquired through a combination of staking by the Company and property purchase agreements with Eagle Plains Resources Limited in 2015 and Ryan Kalt in 2016 as well as AREVA Resources Canada Inc. (now Orano Canada Inc.) and UEX Corporation in 2016.
+The Hook Lake portion of the property, consisting of three legacy claims totalling 10,733 hectares (26,522 acres), was acquired from Alpha.
+The Carter Lake portion of the property, consisting of 42 mineral claims totalling 9,789 hectares (24,189 acres), was acquired through a combination of staking by the Company and property purchase agreements with Eagle Plains Resources Limited, Ryan Kalt, Orano, and UEX Corporation during 2015 and 2016.